shlee-lab/shlee-lab.github.io/_posts/2024-04-21-trip-in-Prague.md

 </div>

-Considering the Hussite Wars, the Thirty Years' War, and the ultimately unsuccessful Prague Spring of 1968, Prague emerges as a beautiful city with a tradition of resisting formidable powers in the name of freedom of thought.
+Considering the Hussite Wars, the Thirty Years' War, and the Prague Spring of 1968, Prague emerges as a beautiful city with a tradition of resisting formidable powers in the name of freedom of thought.

 </div>